jehigh-sd/LTE_Cell_Search/README.md

 <a id="Hardware"></a>
 ## Hardware:

-Click on below link to see the documentation on the Hardware used in this project
+Click on the link to see the documentation on the Board-Level Hardware
 * [LTE_Cell_Hardware_Information](https://github.com/jehigh-sd/LTE_Cell_Search/blob/main/DOCUMENTATION/LTE_Cell_Hardware_Info.docx)

 <p align="right">(<a href="#top">back to top</a>)</p>